 Click rate as a percentage of subscribers: 6.3%

 As you can see, email engagement is so much higher for us!
 Sure, there will be a little bias given that we are a newsletter plugin but even so, the results for email far outstrip those of our social channels.

 The true ROI

 If you are interested in seeing how much revenue you could generate from an email, why not try this handy Email ROI calculator?
 To help you – response rate means the click rate and the conversion rate means the rate at which people go on to purchase directly from clicking on your email.
-You can track your MailPoet campaigns ROI using google analytics with MailPoet Premium.
-Got Premium and want to know how to set it up?
-We’ve got an instruction guide for that.
+You can track your MailPoet campaigns ROI using Google Analytics with a paid MailPoet plan.